 What is the TAFDC September Clothing Allowance?

-The Department of Transitional Assistance (DTA) pays a $200 clothing allowance for children in September.
-Families get $200 for each child in the family who gets Transitional Assistance for Families and Dependent Children (TAFDC).
+The Department of Transitional Assistance (DTA) pays a $350 clothing allowance for children in late August or September.
+Families get $350 for each child in the family who gets Transitional Assistance for Families and Dependent Children (TAFDC).

 Can my child get the clothing allowance?

 Only children who get TAFDC get the September clothing allowance.
-Children who just get SSI cannot get the clothing allowance.
-If your child cannot get TAFDC he or she cannot get the clothing allowance.
+Children who get SSI cannot get the clothing allowance.
+If your child cannot get TAFDC, he or she cannot get the clothing allowance.

 I am a teen parent.
 Can I get the clothing allowance for myself?